FAMILY: Fabaceae or Leguminosae (Pea family)

 INSECTS: Bruchid beetles may hatch out of the pods during storage—they are what make the small holes in the pods—but they are harmless!
 Allow the bruchid beetles to escape and most will leave on their own accord.
 If storage container is open to insects, beneficial tiny wasps can also enter the container to predate upon the bruchid beetles.To avoid beetles, freeze your pods.
 Remember, though, to thaw and dry pods at least three days before milling so they snap easily in two when you bend them.

 MILLING: Take your mesquite pods to the Desert Harvesters June milling event.
-Staff operate a Meadows Mills #5 hammermill, which mills 5 gallons of pods into 1 gallon of flour in about 5 minutes.
+Staff operate a Meadows Mills #5 hammermill, which mills 5 gallons of pods into 1 gallon (about 5 pounds) of flour in about 5 minutes.
 Be sure the pods you bring for milling are clean and free of mold as well as gravel, dirt, or any other debris that could damage the mill or contaminate your flour or that of people whose pods are milled after yours.
 Only properly prepared pods will be milled!

 COST: Check the Desert Harvesters website for up-to-date milling fees.